danhpaiva/danhpaiva/README.md

   </a>
 </p>

-<p>Graduated in Systems Analysis and Development from
+<p>I have a degree in Systems Analysis and Development and I have specialization in:<br>
-  <a href="https://www.una.br/" target="_blank" title="UNA">UNA</a>.<br>
+Higher Education Teaching and Active Learning Methodologies, Information Security and Multiplatform Mobile Application Projects.<br>
-Specialization in Higher Education Teaching and Active Learning Methodologies. <br>
+I taught Informatics for 8 years in the Municipal Education network of Belo Horizonte to Elementary School and EJA students.<br>
-Specialization in Multiplatform Mobile Application Projects. <br>
+Currently, my work with Systems Development is focused on delivering value and quality in all the products/services I work with.<br>
-Specialization in Information Security. <br>
+At the same time, I am a Technology Professor with a view to aligning the academic area with the professional technology market.<br>

-Systems Developer with experience in technologies:
+The software development technologies I have experience with are:<br>

 * Language's: [.Net (C#)](https://github.com/danhpaiva?tab=repositories&q=&type=&language=c%23&sort=) ~
 [Dart](https://github.com/danhpaiva?tab=repositories&q=&type=&language=dart&sort=) ~